notionparallax/sensicorn/Lab notes/Labbook20-03-17.md

 Looks like I'm going to need to remove a bunch of unnecessary libraries.
 ```
 sudo apt-get remove [library to remove]
-audo apt-get autoremove was not enough for the big guys (python 3.4, libreoffice, SuperCOliider etc.)
+sudo apt-get autoremove was not enough for the big guys (python 3.4, libreoffice, SuperCOliider etc.)
 ```
 was not enough.
 Using: